annac-dima/Blockchain_HashTheTrash/README.md

 # FinTech 20598 - Final Group Project - Group 1
 Implementation of a Blockchain for Rubbish and waste collection.
+The project aims at building a blockchain system to be used by municipalities to track the waste produced by citizens.
+This would allow to monitor the amount as well as nature of the rubbish produced te record waste production.
+Moreover, all the rubbish produced is tracked from the citizen to the disposal station to avoid illegal dumping.
+Citizens are incentivized to recycle and to produce less waste as they receive a tax reduction according to their waste behaviour during the year.

 ## Installing `requirements` (Python3)